First power on¶

 Most of the PiKVM settings are done through configuration files.
 All configuration changes must be made from under the

-root user (that is, the administrator).
+root user (= the administrator).

 Obtaining root access